facelessuser/TabsExtra/docs/src/markdown/index.md

 ## Overview

-Sublime Plugin with sticky tabs, more tab closing options, tab sorting, and tab access to cloning, deleting, renaming etc.
+Sublime Plugin with sticky tabs, more tab closing options, tab sorting, and tab access to cloning, deleting, renaming, etc.

 ![Menu](images/Menu.png)

 - Adds `Close Tabs to the Left` for the current group.
 - Adds `Close All Tabs` for the current group.
-- Adds `Sticky Tabs` that allows a user to select certain tabs that will not close when a tab close command is issued.
+- Adds `Sticky Tabs` that allows a user to select certain tabs that will not close when a tab close command is issued on multiple tabs.
 - Adds variants of the close commands to skip unsaved files, or to dismiss saved files with no prompt.
 - Overrides the built-in tab commands and 'close' and 'close_all' commands to work with sticky tabs.
-- Keep active window focus on delete, or default to the last active, left, or right tab (user configurable).
 - Add open last tab, reveal in sidebar or finder, copy file path, save options, and revert.
 - Adds tab sorting options (based loosely on @bizoo's [SortTabs][sorttabs] plugin).
 - Access clone, delete, rename, move, save, reveal, copy file path, revert, etc.

 ## General Usage

 Using TabsExtra is very straight forward once the menu is created.
 TabsExtra will update the right click context menu of tabs with various useful features.
-It also overrides a couple of Sublime's commands to allow for various improvements in relation to tab closing, tab focus when closing files, and tab position when opening files.
+It also overrides a couple of Sublime's commands to allow for various improvements in relation to tab closing.

 ## Install/Upgrade Menu

 When first installing TabsExtra, you need to Install the new menu; this does not happen automatically.
 Go to `Preferences->Package Settings->TabsExtra` and Install/Upgrade either the **basic** tab menu or the **override** menu.
 The **basic** menu's commands won't be grouped together with the built-in options because of the way Sublime Text's menus are managed.
 But the **override** menu overrides the **Default** Package's tab context menu for sane, clean grouping of the commands.

 ## Which Commands does TabsExtra Override and Why?

 TabsExtra overrides all close commands that it can.
 The only one it does not override is when the close button on a tab is clicked as that seems to side step the override API and cannot be intercepted.

 TabsExtra intercepts the close commands in order to provide enhanced close options.
-Here are all the intercepted commands:
+Here are all the intercepted
+commands:

 - `close_file`: Close called with a specific window and view id.
 - `close_by_index`: Close view from tab.